Matt Villeneuve

 Biography

-I am a scholar of United States history and American Indian Studies, with a particular research focus on Native education.
-I presently teach courses on American Indian history, Native studies, and Indigenous education.
-I also teach in the field of American environmental history.
+I am a scholar of United States history and Native American and Indigenous Studies, with a particular research focus on Native schooling.
+I teach courses in American Indian History, Native education, and environmental history.

 Following a stint as a Career Diversity Fellow with the American Historical Association in 2018-2020, I am committed to promoting graduate education which treats the history Ph.D. as the driver of diverse careers.
 My professional and personal interests often converge in various fandoms which include Natives in science fiction and fantasy writing, film, and gaming.